EventureApp/Eventure/README.md

     ```

 ## Features

 - **Event Management**
   Create, edit, and delete your own events.
 - **Event Filtering**
   Find suitable events based on location or category using a filter screen.
 - **Chat Functionality**
   Exchange messages with other event participants in real time.
 - **User Profiles**
   View and manage personal profiles, connect with others, and add friends.
 - **Theme Switching**
   Choose between light and dark mode to suit your preference.

+## Cross-Platform Support

+Our application is designed to work seamlessly across multiple platforms, ensuring users have a consistent experience no matter where they access it.
+The app is compatible with:

+- **iOS**: Fully optimized for all iPhone and iPad devices, providing a native user experience through smooth performance and intuitive UI.
+- **Android**: Runs flawlessly on Android smartphones and tablets, supporting a wide range of devices and screen sizes.
+- **Chrome**: Accessible directly via the Chrome browser, offering a fast and responsive web-based version without the need for downloads.